someparty/someparty/source/articles/2018-04-08-dont-touch-my-stuff.html.markdown

 That almost sounds normal.
 Say it ain't so!

-Fear not, because this week the weirdo low-fi Paul Jacobs came roaring back.
+Fear not, because this week the weirdo lo-fi Paul Jacobs came roaring back.
 The Windsor-native and bandmate Meagan Callen released two playful EPs of strange little tunes under the name Garbage Truck.
 The first, *Excellent Shopping*, burns through 11 songs in 12 minutes.
 The second, *Save For Food*, manages 15 tracks in the same span.
 Paul didn't make much of an announcement regarding the material, other than including a comment that this is their "home recording of what they think the band should do."

 Because that's not enough for a given week, Jacobs also animated a video for the *Save For Food* song "[Craig's Here](https://www.youtube.com/watch?v=3FDhc9m4yvY)," a song about the Nintendo 64 game Goldeneye (or at least the guy playing it).